UNESCO World Heritage Sites of Iran

 As one of the tallest brick towers in the world, Gonbad-e Qābus soars above its surroundings, commanding attention and admiration.
 Its towering presence leaves visitors in awe, highlighting the engineering prowess and construction techniques employed during the early Islamic era.
 The tower’s stature stands as a testament to the ambition, wealth, and power of Sultan Qābus and the Ziyari dynasty, leaving an indelible mark on the architectural landscape of the region.

-A Legacy of Inspiration: Influencing Architectural Marvels
+Influencing Architectural Marvels

 Gonbad-e Qābus serves as a source of inspiration for subsequent mausoleum towers across Western Asia and Anatolia.
 Its unique design, harmonious proportions, and sophisticated craftsmanship have influenced architectural styles and techniques for centuries.
-Architects and builders drew upon the tower’s elegance and structural innovation, incorporating similar elements into their own creations.
+Architects and builders drew upon the tower’s elegance and structural innovation, incorporating similar elements into their creations.
 The legacy of Gonbad-e Qābus reverberates through time, shaping the evolution of architectural aesthetics in the region.

-15. Jame Mosque of Isfahan
+Jame Mosque of Isfahan (Masjed-e Jāmé of Isfahan)

 Step into the Jame Mosque of Isfahan, and you will find yourself immersed in a living museum of Islamic decorative arts.
 Since its inception in the early days of Islam, this magnificent mosque has served as a model for future mosques across Central Asia.
 The intricate craftsmanship and breathtaking beauty that adorn its walls, domes, and courtyards are a testament to the rich artistic heritage of Islamic architecture.
 As time unfolds, each monarch has left their mark on the mosque, adding new elements to its ever-evolving splendor.